Intellectual and Legal Practice

 - Choose a compact or normal icon to place on your work

-- how I plan to use and model the use of creative commons licenses?
+- how will you use and model the use of creative commons licenses?

 - what information might be helpful to share with others, and with whom?